h3llrais3r/Auto-Subliminal/INSTALL.md

 - activate virtual environment 'name'

-- install with test dependencies in editable mode (run from where setup.py is located):
+- install with dev dependencies in editable mode (run from where setup.py is located):

-        pip install -e .[test]
+        pip install -e .[dev]

 - use virtual environment as runtime in PyCharm (or your editor)